Psychoréographies - a performative inquiry for inner and outer spaces

 If choreography is the essential inscription of movements in time and space how to draw a map/score of these forces which make matter move between so called "inner" and "outer" spaces?
 Which language, alphabet and sign system (a "scoreo-graphy") has to be developed in order to articulate these vibrant in-between-spaces or interspace?
 What are these inherent politics operative with/in the construction of space?
 Could we call the notations of these operative forces Psychoréographies?

-Being a stranger to Marseille the Vienna based artist is exploring the urban public space by further developing (psychogeographic) techniques and other tactics initiated by the Situationists of orientating and non/sense-making with all his senses.
+Being a stranger to Marseilles the Vienna based artist is exploring the urban public space by further developing (psychogeographic) techniques and other tactics initiated by the Situationists of orientating and non/sense-making with all his senses.
 Inspired by Henri Lefebvres "Rhythmanalysis" and his fundamental musical understanding of the complex interrelations between time, space and everyday life Nikolaus Gansterer is (sound)-recording his routes: By mainly "drifting-shifting", "walking-talking" and "drawing-writing" through the city the artist manoeuvres himself into unforeseen situations and constellations thus becoming aware of elementary forces and striving but constitutive movements within the urban fabric.

 Stirring from these encounters and experiences his findings and recordings are distilled into detailed subjective body-mind maps and synaesthetic scores (scoreography) which are notations of a "psychoreographic mindscape" blurring the boundaries between ego - and geo-graphy towards an expanded notion of choreography.
 Gansterer’s intricate multi-dimensional diagrams – consisting of objects, sounds, words, floor- and wall drawings will be transformed and activated into a unique performance.